About Through Her Lens: The Tribeca Chanel Women’s Filmmaker Program

 Tribeca will begin to look for the best emerging women and non-binary screenwriters and directors in the U.S. (eligible participants may identify as writers or writer-directors).
 Using a non-public nomination system from Tribeca’s extensive list of industry contacts and alumni, an internal committee will ultimately select five projects to attend.
 Filmmakers must have a production-ready script and be able to share at least one previous work.
 If you believe you are an eligible participant, please email your bio or resume to THLSubmissions@tribecafilm.com.

-Over the course of three days during the fall (October 13-15, 2020), finalists attend an empowering Workshop and Forum.
+Over the course of three days during the fall (October 12-14th, 2021), finalists attend an empowering Workshop and Forum.
 Striking a balance between industry mentorship and artistic development, the Workshop and Forum will include hands-on consultation for each project, master classes, one-on-one as well as peer-to-peer sessions, and an opportunity to meet executives programming short form content.
-Workshops and master classes will contain a range of topics, including script to screen development, story structure, finding collaborators, and fundraising. *Tribeca and Chanel are committed to hosting Through Her Lens 2020 while also prioritizing health and safety.
-All in-person receptions and workshops will be held in New York City in accordance with CDC, NY State Law and NYC Department of Health guidelines; in the event that we cannot gather in person, workshops, master classes, and networking events will be conducted virtually.
-We will continue to closely monitor the situation and notify all applicants of any adjustments to the program format in the upcoming months.
+Workshops and master classes will contain a range of topics, including script to screen development, story structure, finding collaborators, and fundraising.
+Tribeca and Chanel are committed to hosting Through Her Lens 2021 while prioritizing health and safety.
+All in-person receptions and workshops will be held in New York City in accordance with CDC, NY State Law and NYC Department of Health guidelines.
+Adhering to local and state guidelines as they are updated, Tribeca may require proof of vaccination and/or a negative COVID-19 test to attend.
+Final COVID-19 guidelines will be provided to all attendees ahead of THL 2021 workshop dates.

 Mentors and session leaders for the Workshop and Forum will include respected women filmmakers (writers, directors, and producers) as well as talent working in front of and behind the camera.
-Previous mentors have included Kathryn Bigelow, Catherine Hardwicke, Stella Meghie, Rashida Jones, Anna Boden, Leslye Headland, Effie T. Brown, Celia Costas, Lydia Pilcher, Donna Gigliotti, Emily Mortimer, Rachel Morrison, Courtney Cox, Debra Granik, Christine Vachon, Ilene Chaiken, Amma Asante, Veena Sud, Julie Taymor, Sarah Jessica Parker and a variety of other established filmmakers, producers and executives.
+Previous mentors have included Kathryn Bigelow, Catherine Hardwicke, Stella Meghie, Rashida Jones, Anna Boden, Leslye Headland, Effie T. Brown, Celia Costas, Lydia Pilcher, Donna Gigliotti, Emily Mortimer, Glenn Close, Rachel Morrison, Courtney Cox, Debra Granik, Christine Vachon, Gina Prince-Bythewood, Marti Noxon, Ilene Chaiken, Amma Asante, Veena Sud, Julie Taymor, Sarah Jessica Parker and a variety of other established filmmakers, producers and executives..

 The Workshop and Forum will culminate on day three with the participants presenting their short film projects to a curated jury.
 The award recipient will be selected by the group of five to seven “jurors” based on the entire project – script, writer/director’s vision and succinct industry presentation of the idea.